-The Compensation Committee determined that the remaining 25% of each NEO's STIP award for 2022 would be evaluated based on such NEO's achievement of his or her individual goals for the year.
+The Compensation Committee determined that 25% of each NEO's STIP award for 2024 would be evaluated based on such NEO's achievement of his or her individual goals for the year.

-2022 STIP Performance Results Determined by Compensation Committee
+2024 STIP Performance Results Determined by Compensation Committee

-Achievement of 2022 Company Performance Goals (60%)
+Achievement of 2024 Company Performance Goals (65%)

-In the case of Core FFO per share, same-store multifamily NOI growth, total non-same-store multifamily NOI and net debt to EBITDA goals, management proposed metrics at the beginning of 2022 for measuring threshold, target and high performance levels based on the Company's business projection and budget materials at that time.
-These metrics were then extensively reviewed by the Compensation Committee (together with the Board) and approved in February 2022.
-The resulting approved metrics for each of the financial goals across threshold, target, and high performance levels under the STIP are presented in the table below, along with the 2022 actual results:
+In the case of Core FFO per share, multifamily NOI growth and net debt to EBITDA goals, management proposed metrics at the beginning of 2024 for measuring threshold, target and high performance levels based on the Company's business projection and budget materials at that time.
+These metrics were then extensively reviewed by the Compensation Committee (together with the Board) and approved in February 2024.
+The resulting approved metrics for each of the financial goals across threshold, target, and high performance levels under the STIP are presented in the table below, along with the 2024 actual results:

-Threshold Target High Weighting Final Results Core FFO per share \$0.87 \$0.90 \$0.93 25% \$0.88 Same-Store Multifamily NOI Growth 6.70% 8.70% 10.70% 15% 8.80% Total Non-Same-Store Multifamily NOI \$23 million \$26 million \$28 million 10% \$23 million Net debt to Adjusted EBITDA 6.0x 5.5x 5.25x 10% 4.82x
+Threshold Target High Weighting Final Results Core FFO per share \$0.90 \$0.93 \$0.96 30% \$0.93 Multifamily NOI Growth 3.3% 5.3% 7.3% 20% 4.3% Net debt to Adjusted EBITDA 6.0x 5.5x 5.0x 15% 5.7x